 We believe that the curriculum should be broad and balanced; stimulating and fun, in order to engage and enthuse our children.
 Knowing they are part of a local, national and world community helps our children to become good citizens.
 As a Unicef Rights Respecting school, our children know their rights and understand the importance of consent.
-Our creative approach aims to inspire little minds while our 'Prepare, Practise and Perform' mantra supports children to learn more and remember more.
+Our creative approach aims to inspire little minds while our 'Prepare, Practise, Perform' mantra supports children to learn more and remember more.

 Through participation in school performances, church celebrations and community events, we aim to nurture talent and build confidence.
 Regular visits to places of interest linked to topic themes, and exposure to high quality classic texts, allow children to broaden their learning experiences.
 Visitors are valued because of the wealth of knowledge they bring to the classroom.